Vince Kerrio: Later life

 Kerrio remained a leading figure in Niagara Falls's Italian community.
 In addition to Kerrio Construction, his family came to run Can-Mar Manufacturing and Niagara Hospitality Inns.
-He died on October 30, 2009, at Greater Niagara General Hospital where he had been hospitalized with leukemia for six months.
+He died on October 30, 2009, at Greater Niagara General Hospital where he had been hospitalized with leukaemia for six months.
 Kerrio's spouse, Rose, died from natural causes on February 7, 2021.